 The Speciality Coffee Association scoring system

-The Speciality Coffee Association (SCA) scoring system is fairly new, starting in 1982.
+The Speciality Coffee Association (SCA) scoring system is still fairly new, having made its debut in 1982.
 The purpose was to differentiate specialty coffee from commercial coffee and to create a means of evaluating coffee quality.
 The system was created with the intention of making cupping more consistent and reliable.
 It was also intended to make it easier to communicate about coffee, especially with regard to buying and selling.

 While the system is well-known and broadly used, it is still worth explaining why it was created.